jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: It costs more to buy a new car today in the United States than it cost Christopher Columbus to equip and undertake three voyages to and from the New World.
+⚡<!-- FUNFACT --> Fun fact: Texas is also the only state that is allowed to fly its state flag at the same height as the U.S. flag.

 </div>